Easy No-Knead Dill Gouda Artisan Bread

 • When you're ready to bake your bread, preheat oven to 450ºF (232ºC) with your Dutch oven inside the oven.

-• Using parchment edges, lift bread from Dutch oven and transfer it to a wire cooling rack to let cool for up to an hour before slicing.
+• Using parchment edges, lift bread from Dutch oven and transfer it to a wire cooling rack.
+Let cool for up to an hour before slicing to allow the cooking process to complete.

 Notes